 I’ve breastfed and pumped for all three of my children and have used many pumps, including every double electric breast pump Medela has to offer.
 Sadly, I wasn’t wowed by the Freestyle Flex’s performance.
 Mainly, the suction power was subpar (more on that below), and it was louder than I wanted it to be.

-Right off the bat, you should know that compact, portable pumps are not known for their powerful suction.
-In fact, many people recommend that exclusive pumpers and moms who are hoping to boost their milk supply think of “portable pumps” as secondary devices; and despite boasting nine vacuum levels, the Freestyle Flex is no exception.
+Right off the bat, you should know that compact size, portable pumps are not known for their powerful suction.
+In fact, many people recommend that exclusive pumpers and moms who are hoping to boost their breast milk supply think of “portable pumps” as secondary devices; and despite boasting nine vacuum levels, the Freestyle Flex is no exception.

 If portability is what you’re after, by all means, the Freestyle Flex is a great contender.
-But if you need a strong pump to stock up on that liquid gold of yours, consider getting a stronger primary pump like the PISA or Spectra.
+But if you need a strong pump to stock up on that liquid gold of yours, consider getting a stronger primary pump such as the Spectra.
 If you want the best of both worlds — portability and powerful suction — we recommend the Baby Buddha, which owes its own cult following to its impressive combo.

 Like with other electric Medela pumps, the Freestyle Flex has a 2-phase expression (stimulation and expression)/letdown button that allows you to customize your comfort.
 (Note that the Spectra also has that same function.)